 The Emergency Planning and Community Right-to-Know Act (EPCRA), authorized by Title III of the Superfund Amendments and Reauthorization Act (SARA Tittle III), was passed in 1986 in response to concerns regarding the environmental and safety hazards posed by the storage and handling of toxic chemicals.
 These concerns were triggered by the 1984 disaster in Bhopal, India, caused by an accidental release of methylisocyanate.
 The release killed or severely injured more than 2000 people.

 Sections 301 to 303.
-Emergency Planning (40 CFR 355 Subpart B) - Local Emergency Planning Committees (LEPCs) are required to prepare chemical emergency response plans, and to review plans at least annually.
-State governments are required to oversee and coordinate local planning efforts.
-Facilities that maintain Extremely Hazardous Substances (EHS) on-site in quantities greater than corresponding threshold planning quantities must cooperate in emergency plan preparation.
+Emergency Planning (40 CFR 355 Subpart B) - Local Emergency Planning Committees (LEPCs) are required to prepare chemical emergency response plans and to review plans at least annually.
+State Emergency Response Commissions (SERCs) are required to oversee and coordinate local planning efforts.
+Facilities that maintain Extremely Hazardous Substances (EHS) on-site in quantities greater than corresponding threshold planning quantities (TPQs) must cooperate in emergency plan preparation.
 The list of EHSs and their TPQs are in 40 CFR 355 Appendices A & B.

 Section 304.
-Emergency Notification (40 CFR 355 Subpart C) - Facilities must immediately report accidental releases of EHSs and “hazardous substances” defined under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Emergency Notification (40 CFR 355 Subpart C) - Facilities must immediately report accidental releases of EPRCA EHSs a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) hazardous substances.
 Any releases of these substances in quantities greater than their corresponding Reportable Quantities (RQs) must be reported to state and local officials.
 See also Continuous Release Reporting.

 Section 313.
-Toxics Release Inventory (TRI) - Facilities must complete and submit a toxic chemical release inventory form (Form R) annually.
+Toxics Release Inventory (TRI) (40 CFR Part 372) - Facilities must complete and submit a toxic chemical release inventory form (Form R) annually.
 Form R must be submitted for each of the over 600 TRI chemicals that are manufactured or otherwise used above the applicable threshold quantities.